-These software APIs are included:

-NTAPI (Napatech application programming interface)

-Napatech application programming interface is a stream-based, packet- or segment-based zero-copy API.
+4.4 Settinger 1.4 Software Software APIs These software APIs are included: NTAPI (Napatech application programming interface) Napatech application programming interface is a stream-based, packet- or segment-based zero-copy API.
 User space libraries are included in binary, and the kernel space driver is included as open source (GPL-compliant).

-• NTPL (Napatech programming language)

-Napatech programming language is a highly efficient interface, which optimizes the use of the FPGA resources.
-In the Link[TM] Capture Software 11.8 release these functions are supported:

-- · Dynamic packet descriptors

-- Filtering

-- Slicing

-- · Hash key definition

-- Multi-CPU distribution

-- Correlation key (does not apply to NT200A01 running at 2 × 100 Gbit/s)

-- Deduplication (does not apply to NT200A01 running at 2×100 Gbit/s nor 2×25 Gbit/s, to NT100E3-1-PTP, to NT40E3-4-PTP running on the capture/replay image nor to NT40A01 running on the $4 \times 10/1$ Gbit/s SLB image)

-- Local retransmission (does not apply to NT200A01 running at 2 × 100 Gbit/s)

-- IP fragment handling (does not apply to NT200A01 running at 2 × 100 Gbit/s)
+NTPL (Napatech programming language) Napatech programming language is a highly efficient interface, which optimizes the use of the FPGA resources.
+In the Link [TM] Capture Software 11.9 release these functions are supported: Dynamic packet descriptors Filtering Slicing Hash key definition Multi-CPU distribution Correlation key (does not apply to NT200A01 running at 2 × 100 Gbit/s) Deduplication (does not apply to NT200A01 running at 2 × 100 Gbit/s nor 2 × 25 Gbit/s, to NT100E3-1-PTP, to NT40E3-4-PTP running on the capture/replay image nor to NT40A01 running on the 4 × 10/1 Gbit/s SLB image) Local retransmission (does not apply to NT200A01 running at 2 × 100 Gbit/s) IP fragment handling (does not apply to NT200A01 running at 2 × 100 Gbit/s) • libpcap A libpcap source library is available for integration of libpcap applications. • WinPcap A WinPcap source library is available for integration of WinPcap applications.

-- libpcap

-A libpcap source library is available for integration of libpcap applications.